migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ![Confirm for firing event](./docs/add-new-marker.webp)

-Clicking in it triggers the 'x-leaflet-map:marker-pointed-out' event by exposing the latitude and longitude of the point as follows
+Clicking in it triggers the 'x-leaflet-geojson-map:marker-added' event by exposing the latitude and longitude of the point as follows

 ```
-x-leaflet-map:marker-pointed-out {
+x-leaflet-geojson-map:marker-added {
     target: leaflet-geojson-map,
     isTrusted: false,
     detail: {